 Menu Selections for Adults

-The menu offerings at Cracker Barrel — cheeseburgers, country-fried steak, smoked ham, chicken and dumplings — definitely wouldn’t be considered health food.
-Cracker Barrel also serves a hearty, country-style breakfast all day long.
+The menu offerings at Cracker Barrel — cheeseburgers, country-fried steak, smoked ham, chicken and dumplings — definitely aren’t health food.
+Cracker Barrel also serves a hearty country-style breakfast all day.
 Eggs, bacon, sausage, pancakes, and biscuits are all staple items.

 Along with its comfort food, Cracker Barrel is known for its budget-friendly prices.
 They’re roughly on par with IHOP and quite a bit cheaper than upscale family eateries like Red Lobster or Outback Steakhouse.

 The children’s menu at Cracker Barrel is basically a scaled-down version of the adult menu.
-It includes smaller portions of Cracker Barrel classics, including pancakes, country-fried shrimp, and chicken and dumplings.
+It includes smaller portions of Cracker Barrel classics, like pancakes, fried shrimp, and a veggie plate with just two sides.
 It also adds a couple of trusty kid-friendly favorites like macaroni and cheese.

 Unlike many other family restaurants, Cracker Barrel doesn’t offer discounts through a loyalty club or coupons.
 There are no discounts for seniors and no special senior menu.
-Fortunately, its prices are low enough already that you don’t really need these to feed a small family on a budget.
+Fortunately, its prices are already low enough that you don’t really need them to feed a small family on a budget.

-If you have a big group to feed, you can save by ordering a heat-and-serve family meal to go.
-These feasts include a main course that varies based on the time of year — for instance, ham at Easter and turkey breast at Thanksgiving.
-It comes with all the fixings, such as dressing and gravy, plus a choice of three side dishes, a batch of rolls, and two pies.
-Each meal serves up to 10 people.
+If you have a big group to feed, you can save by ordering a family meal to go.
+These feasts include a favorite main course, such as fried chicken, meatloaf, or an all-day breakfast.
+It comes with all the fixings, a choice of two side dishes, and a batch of biscuits.
+Each meal serves up to five people.

-At Chili’s Grill & Bar, you’ll find family favorites with a Southwestern flair.
-Reviewers on Ranker place it in the top 10 family restaurants, and it also earns recommendations from Women’s Day, Cheapism, and The Daily Meal.
+Chili’s serves up family favorites with a Southwestern flair.
+Ranker reviewers place it in the top 10 family restaurants.
+It also earns recommendations from Women’s Day, Cheapism, and The Daily Meal.

 Menu Selections for Adults

 Chili’s isn’t ideal for vegetarians, especially vegans.
 It doesn’t offer meatless versions of its tacos, quesadillas, or chili.
 There’s a black bean fajita on the menu that’s meatless, but it comes with queso fresco — though you could ask to leave it off.
-Even the salads mostly come with chicken, shrimp, or egg-and-cheese-laden Caesar dressing.
+Even the salads mostly come with chicken, shrimp, or Caesar dressing (which may contain egg, anchovy, and Parmesan).

 People on gluten-free or low-carb diets will have a somewhat easier time.
-The menu includes plenty of salads and grilled meats without starchy sides, such as the Classic Sirloin with Grilled Avocado.
+The menu includes plenty of salads and grilled meats without starchy sides, such as a sirloin steak with grilled avocado.
 There’s also a special gluten-friendly menu.
+A somewhat more elaborate fact sheet shows items free of other allergens.

-Because Chili’s is also a bar, you can choose beer or a cocktail with your meal.
+Because Chili’s is also a bar, you can choose wine, beer, or a cocktail with your meal.
 Margaritas are a perennial favorite, with a different flavor on special each month.
-Alcohol-free selections include soda, beer, and lemonade.
+Alcohol-free selections include soda, iced tea, and lemonade.

-Prices at Chili’s are fairly middle-of-the-road.
-There are some pricier items here, like steak and ribs, but the burgers, sandwiches, and burritos are much more budget-friendly.
+Prices at Chili’s are middle-of-the-road.
+There are some pricier meals here, like steak and ribs, but the burgers, sandwiches, and burritos are much more budget-friendly.

-Chili’s also shows its commitment to kids through its charitable donations to St. Jude’s Children’s Research Hospital.
-Since 2003, it has raised more than $71 million for St. Jude’s through its Create-A-Pepper promotion.
-For one month each year, Chili’s guests can donate $1 to St. Jude’s and color in a picture of a chili pepper to show their support.
-And on one day per year, Chili’s donates 100% of its profits across all locations, up to $350,000, to St. Jude’s.
+In addition, Chili’s shows its commitment to kids through charitable donations to St. Jude’s Children’s Research Hospital.
+Since 2002, it has raised more than $77 million for St. Jude’s through its Create-A-Pepper promotion.
+For one month each year, Chili’s guests can donate to St. Jude’s and color a picture of a chili pepper to show their support.

 One of the best values on Chili’s menu is the 3 for $10 special.
-It includes a non-alcoholic beverage, an appetizer, and a main dish, chosen from a limited menu, for a fixed price.
-Main dish selections include the chicken crispers and Bacon Ranch Chicken Quesadillas, and appetizer options include soup, salad, or chips and salsa.
+It includes a nonalcoholic beverage, appetizer, and main dish you choose from a limited menu for a fixed price of $10.
+Main dish selections include a bacon burger and margarita grilled chicken, and appetizer options include soup, salad, or chips and salsa.

 You can also save by joining My Chili’s Rewards.
-All members get either chips and salsa or a nonalcoholic beverage of their choice each time they visit or order from Chili’s.
-To maintain this benefit, members must eat at Chili’s at least once every 60 days for lunch or dinner.
-Members also get a free dessert on their birthday, free Wi-Fi, and special offers such as free kids’ meals, appetizers, and desserts.
+All members get either chips and salsa or a nonalcoholic beverage of their choice each time they spend a minimum of $5 at Chili’s.
+To maintain this benefit, members must eat at Chili’s at least once every 60 days.
+Members also get a free dessert on their birthday, free Wi-Fi, and special offers like free kids meals, appetizers, and desserts.

 When you’re on a family vacation and a delayed flight has you hunting frantically for dinner at 10pm, there’s just one place to go: Denny’s.
 Not only is it open 24/7, but its diner-style menu has something for everyone, even tired and cranky kids.
-Both Women’s Day and The Daily Meal recommend it, and it makes the top 10 list on Ranker.
+Both Women’s Day and The Daily Meal recommend it, and it makes the top 15 in Ranker’s ratings.

 Menu Selections for Adults

-Like IHOP, Denny’s offers breakfast all day long.
+Like IHOP, Denny’s offers breakfast all day.
 No matter what time you roll in, you can order eggs and hash browns, an omelet, or any of numerous pancake selections.

 However, Denny’s menu isn’t quite as heavily breakfast-focused as IHOP’s.
-More than half the menu is devoted to traditional diner fare: soups, salads, sandwiches, burgers, and “diner classics” such as meatloaf and spaghetti.
-If you’re looking for healthier options, consult the “fit fare” section of the menu, which features light dishes like an egg-white omelet, lean sirloin steak, and a veggie-packed Veggie Sizzlin’ Skillet.
+About half of it is traditional diner fare: salads, sandwiches, burgers, and classic dinners such as pot roast and spaghetti.
+If you’re looking for healthier options, try a salad or the Fit Slam, an egg-white omelet with turkey bacon, an English muffin, and fruit.

-Denny’s kids’ menu is packed with fun and playful dishes children love.
-Beyond classics like chicken tenders and spaghetti, kids can enjoy mini corn dogs, colorful Birthday Cake Pancakes, or the novel and healthful Grilled Chicken on a Stick.
-There are “junior” versions of many desserts, as well.
+Denny’s kids menu is packed with fun and playful dishes children love.
+Beyond classics like chicken tenders and spaghetti, kids can enjoy mini-corn dogs, chocolate chip pancakes, or a kid-size portion of pasta Alfredo.
+There are junior versions of many desserts as well.

 Dinner at Denny’s is easy on the wallet, with prices about on a par with IHOP’s.
-However, for the extra budget-conscious, there are several ways to save, including:
+For the extra budget-conscious, there are several additional ways to save, including:

 - Value Menu.
-Denny’s Value Menu includes inexpensive fare like pancakes, chicken wraps, and a classic BLT.
-However, it may not be available at all locations.
+Denny’s value menu includes inexpensive fare like pancakes, a basic burger, and chicken wings.
+But it may not be available at all locations.

 - Senior Deals.
 Diners ages 55 and up can enjoy smaller portions with prices to match.
-Denny’s 55+ selections include grilled chicken, country-fried steak, a club sandwich, and a Belgian waffle.
-In addition, seniors who are members of AARP get a 15% discount on their entire bill.
+Denny’s 55-plus selections include country-fried steak, salmon, and grilled cheese with soup.
+Additionally, seniors who are members of AARP get a 15% discount on their entire bill.

 - Denny’s Rewards.
 When you join Denny’s Rewards, you immediately receive 20% off your next Denny’s meal.
 You also get news and special offers via email and a special birthday treat each year.

 - Kids Eat Free Days.
-At participating Denny’s restaurants, kids can eat free on certain days.
-You can get up to two main course selections from the kids’ menu for each adult meal over a certain price.
+Kids eat free on certain days.
+You can get up to two main course selections from the kids menu for each adult meal over $6.
+(Days and participation vary by location.)